2015 NCAA Division I men's ice hockey tournament

 The 2015 NCAA Division I men's ice hockey tournament was the national championship tournament for men's college ice hockey in the United States in 2015.
 The tournament involved 16 teams in single-elimination play to determine the national champion at the Division I level of the NCAA, the highest level of competition in college hockey.
 The tournament's Frozen Four - the semifinals and final - were hosted by Hockey East at the TD Garden in Boston, Massachusetts.

 Providence defeated Boston University 4–3 to win the program's first NCAA title.
+Providence’s win, combined with Yale in 2013 and Union in 2014, completed a 3-year streak of first-time champions.
+This was the first time such a streak had occurred since the first three NCAA men’s ice hockey tournaments from 1948-1950, when Michigan, Boston College and Colorado College each won their first title.

 The championship game is remembered for a gaffe goal that allowed Providence to tie the score with less than 10 minutes to play.

 Tournament procedure

-The tournament will consist of four groups of four teams in regional brackets.
+The tournament will feature four groups of four teams, organized into regional brackets.
 The four regionals are officially named after their geographic areas.
 The following are the sites for the 2015 regionals: